Friday, May 16, 2025

 It was a good time for spring cleaning both our house and my studio.
 And a good time to inventory my work for the coming season.
 I did find quite a few unfinished paintings that showed promise.
 And, of course, some that went in the trash.

 And the first of the month means a new destination for Marla's "Virtual Hike".
 I look forward to each new adventure.
 It's interesting to explore the area and that leads up to researching information about my chosen sites.
-I find it fascinating and plan to chose two sites each month!
+I find it fascinating and hope to chose two sites each month!

 Soon our landscape will change into a riot of bright colors.
 Green grass and all the spring flowers!